Karthikrajatp/Karthikrajatp/README.md

 <h1> Greetings 👋, Fellowmates of the Codiverse </h1>

 ##### I am KarthikRaja T P, an intrepid traveller of the CodeCosmos 🧑🏾‍💻🌏.
 A 2️⃣ 1️⃣ year-old tech enthusiast all about collaboration 💪🏻 and continuous learning.
-Currently an IT undergrad @ SSN exploring Web, Apps, LLMs and NLP.
+Currently a Final year IT undergrad @ SSN exploring Web, Apps, LLMs and NLP.
 I have been immersed in the practical aspects of creating innovative Solutions 💡 that shape the Future 🔮.
 I welcome you aboard my starship 🛸 of innovation✨ and exploration 🔍.

 <h2> Skills 🛠️ </h2>